The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

 \section{Some background and preliminary results}

-To avoid any confusion, following standard terminology, we will use from now on the acronym \textbf{CLS} (closed-loop system) to denote the initial/boundary-value problem posed by \eqref{eq_01xabvf}, the initial conditions \eqref{eq_04}, and the boundary conditions \eqref{eq_02b} and \eqref{eq_06} with $\bm{u}\left(t\right)$ as given by the boundary feedback relation \eqref{eq_06ssyy}.
-As mentioned at the end of the Introduction, we will be concerned with the exponential stability of solutions of the \textbf{CLS}, and for this it is instructive first to consider, in the context of the existing literature, a number of uncontrolled variants of the above system which can be exemplified by the classic initial/boundary-value problem for \eqref{eq_01} subject to fixed boundary conditions (e.g.\ clamped or simply supported at both ends).
-It is convenient to refer to this problem as the open-loop system, abbreviated hereafter to \textbf{OLS}.
+To avoid any confusion, following standard terminology, we will use from now on the acronym $\mathbf{CLS}$ (closed-loop system) to denote the initial/boundary-value problem posed by \eqref{eq_01xabvf}--\eqref{eq_06} with $\bm{u}\left(t\right)$ as given by the boundary feedback relation \eqref{eq_06ssyy}.
+As mentioned at the end of the Introduction, we will be concerned with the exponential stabilisability or stability of (solutions of) the $\mathbf{CLS}$ (we define in Section \ref{sec2_3} what we mean, in more detail, by stability and exponential stability).
+For this it is instructive first to consider, in the context of the existing literature, a number of uncontrolled variants of the above system which can be exemplified by the initial/boundary-value problem for \eqref{eq_01} subject to cantilevered, fully clamped or simply supported boundary conditions; by ``cantilevered'' we mean that the tube is clamped at one end and left free at the other, corresponding to the boundary conditions $\bm{w}\left(0,t\right)=\left.\left(\partial \bm{w}/\partial s\right)\left(s,t\right)\right|_{s =0}=0$ and $\left.(\partial^2 \bm{w}/\partial s^2)\left(s,t\right)\right|_{s =1}=\left.(\partial^3 \bm{w}/\partial s^3)\left(s,t\right)\right|_{s =1}=0$.
+It is convenient to refer to this initial/boundary-value problem with any of the aforementioned boundary conditions as the open-loop system, abbreviated hereafter to \textbf{OLS}.